 Looking for a document, video, or other information that you know you saw on a government website, but now it's nowhere to be found?

-These three archiving projects might be able to help you out.
+These various archiving projects might be able to help you out.
 Note that the archived websites might have broken links or other non-functional content.